PagerDuty/developer-docs/docs/app-integration-development/08-OAuth-2-Functionality.md

       E3stb6fVlu7d7BnTLMhd7KGrbXosbtBTl2HGiEv1bSM
     )

-Finally encrypting the signature would give the final piece of the ID token, and would be the following;
+Finally encrypting the signature would give the final piece of the ID token, and would be the following:

 `oLBUh8cOHHIgBlUfs1l4vQyFoT4rtaeInqlw_CvVPZY`

-This signature can be decrypted and compared with the payload and header recieved to ensure no tampering was done, and putting the entire ID token together gives the following.
+This signature can be decrypted and compared with the payload and header recieved to ensure no tampering was done, and putting the entire ID token together gives the following:

 `eyJhbGciOiJIUzI1NiIsImtpZCI6Ii0zODA3NDgxMiIsIng1dCI6Ik1SLXBHVGE4NjZSZFpMak42VndyZmF5OTA3ZyJ9.eyJpc3MiOiJodHRwczovL3d3dy5zb21lLWlzc3Vlci5jb20vaXNzdWVfdG9rZW4iLCJhY3IiOiJ1cm46c29tZTphY3I6aHRtbFNxbCIsImlhdCI6MTY0NTY1Mzg1OCwiZXhwIjoxNjQ1NjU1MDYxLCJwdXJwb3NlIjoic2FtcGxlIElEIHRva2VuIn0.oLBUh8cOHHIgBlUfs1l4vQyFoT4rtaeInqlw_CvVPZY`